 Unused coffee grounds

 Nothing is better than straight, cheap vodka in a spray bottle to remove smells.
 “When the alcohol in the vodka evaporates it takes the smells with it,” Reichert says.
 She attributes this tip to Broadway.
 “Actors are sweating all night in their costumes and they can’t get them dry cleaned every night so they just spray them with vodka.”
-(Related: Check out these other surprising uses for vodka.)

 Just like it absorbs smells in your fridge or freezer, baking soda removes smells in clothing as well.
 “The baking soda acts like small sponges that absorb body oils and smells and leaves clothes smelling fresh,” Reichert says.
 Sprinkle the baking soda over the smelly areas, let it sit as long as you can and then shake off the powder.
 Check out these additional brilliant uses for baking soda.